Student Discipline and Due Process

 and administrative rules and procedures.
 A student may be penalized by the College

-for violating its standards of conduct even though the student is also punished by
+for violating its standards of conduct regardless of action taken by state or federal

 SEC.
 102: Definitions of Terms